 A recipe for Jeow Mak Len (Lao Tomato Dipping Sauce)!
-Charred tomatoes, chilies, and onions are mashed into a sauce, then flavored with lime, fish sauce, and cilantro for a delicious accompaniment to meat and vegetables.
+Charred tomatoes, chilies, and onions are mashed into a sauce, then flavored with fish sauce and cilantro for a delicious accompaniment to meat and vegetables.

 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-This Jeow Mak Len, Tomato Dipping Sauce, is perfect for summer.
-Tomatoes, chilies, and onions are grilled until starting to blister and char, then mashed with a mortar and pestle into a sauce.
-It is seasoned with lime, fish sauce, and cilantro.
-I served the sauce with grilled pork and sticky rice (Khao Niew).
-It is also great with steamed or raw vegetables or steamed meat.
+This Jeow Mak Len (ແຈ່ວຫມາກເລັ່ນ), Lao Tomato Dipping Sauce, is perfect for summer!
+Tomatoes, chilies, and onions are grilled until starting to blister and char, then mashed with a mortar and pestle into a smoky and spicy sauce.

-Jeow is generally served with sticky rice/Khao Niew, a sweet glutinous rice (sweet rice, waxy rice).
-It has a low amylose and high amylopectin content that gives the rice a sticky, chewy texture.
+Jeow Mak Len is best served with Khao Niew (ເຂົ້າໜຽວ, sticky rice).
+This sweet glutinous rice (sweet rice, waxy rice) has a low amylose and high amylopectin content that gives the rice a sticky, chewy texture.
 The word glutinous refers to the glue-like quality of the rice, but there is actually no gluten present.
-Khao Niew is prepared a bit differently compared to other types of rice and needs to be soaked for a couple of hours before steaming.
-It is available in the international/rice section of some larger grocery stores and Asian Food Markets.
-You can also find it on Amazon: Thai Sticky Rice (Sweet Rice) 5 Lbs.

 - Šalša (Croatian Tomato Sauce)

 - Farro Salad with Kale and Roasted Tomatoes

 - Domatosoupa Me Kritharaki (Greek Tomato Soup with Orzo)